twhite96/made-mistakes-gatsby/src/posts/mastering-paper/switching-tools.md

 ![switching tools in Paper by 53 for the iPhone](../../images/paper-53-switch-tools-iphone.gif)

 I know what you're thinking, "wow how could anyone miss this?"
-Well from the amount of emails I receive a month asking how to change tools... quite a lot :wink:.
+Well from the amount of emails I receive a month asking how to change tools... quite a lot.